ten-protocol/go-ten/README.md

 The mempool is the component which handles the incoming transactions and is responsible for selecting which transactions to include in the current batch and pick the order.

-The big advantage of running the mempool inside the secure enclave is that the ordering of transactions cannot be gamed by the aggregator, which makes MEV much more difficult.
+The big advantage of running the mempool inside the secure Enclave is that the ordering of transactions cannot be gamed by the aggregator, which makes MEV much more difficult.

 See [go/enclave/mempool](go/enclave/mempool)